 A DVT is not usually life-threatening, by itself.
 But if part of the clot breaks loose and is thrown back into the bloodstream to travel freely, eventually it may lodge in a passageway too small for it, such as those found in the lungs.
 The result, a pulmonary embolism (PE), can kill you.

-DVT/PE is an underappreciated problem in our society, said Dr. Anthony Venbrux, professor of radiology and surgery and director of the vascular and interventional radiology division at the George Washington Medical Center, echoing the report’s findings.
+DVT/PE is an underappreciated problem in our society, says Dr. Anthony Venbrux, a professor of radiology and surgery and the director of the vascular and interventional radiology division at the George Washington Medical Center, echoing the report’s findings.

 “We tend to dismiss them, saying ‘I’ll take an ibuprofen or use a heating pad.’
-‘We,’ meaning everyone, including physicians,” Venbrux said.
+We, meaning everyone, including physicians,” Venbrux says.
 “A classic example is a physician who was an athlete and didn’t want to acknowledge that it was DVT in the upper extremity that he was experiencing.”

 As I quickly learned, the default treatment is to let nature takes it course, assisted by an intense, steady regimen of blood thinners, which rob the blood of its ability to stick to the little red mound, which my body would slowly absorb.
 The flip side was that my blood also could not stick together well enough to scab should I sustain a bleeding injury.